Beckwith-Wiedemann syndrome clinical outcomes

 7. Severity of feeding difficulties before and after tongue reduction surgery

-Prior to surgery, 94% of children in total had oral stage feeding difficulties related to macroglossia.
+Prior to surgery, 171 (95%) of children in total had oral stage feeding difficulties related to macroglossia.
 These included spilling of food or drink from the mouth, eating or drinking with the tongue protruded, difficulties with taking a mouthful of food or drink, difficulties preparing and manipulating food to swallow and increased feeding times.
-After surgery, more than 80% in each of the seven years had no oral stage feeding difficulties related to macroglossia, with 87% averaged across all years.
+After surgery, 161 (89%) of children had no oral stage feeding difficulties related to macroglossia, and there was a reduction in severity and quantity of oral stage feeding difficulties for 19 (11%) children.

 8. Speech before and after tongue reduction surgery

-The above chart shows that prior to surgery, in children who had started to develop speech; the large protruding tongue affected the production of the anterior sounds made with the lips and tongue (blade/lingolabial speech production).
-After surgery, these speech patterns related to the macroglossia were eliminated for all but one child.
-For 99% of children the anterior speech sounds were produced in the expected way for the children’s age.
+The above chart shows that prior to surgery, 14 children (27%) had not started to develop speech.
+In 121 out of 166 children (73%) who had started to develop speech; the large protruding tongue affected the production of the anterior sounds made with the lips and tongue (blade/lingolabial speech production).
+After surgery, these speech patterns related to the macroglossia were either eliminated or reduced in severity for all but two children.
+For 104 out of 179 (58%) the anterior speech sounds were produced in the expected way for the children’s age.
+One child had still not yet developed speech sounds after surgery.

-The outcomes data for the Beckwith-Wiedemann syndrome service demonstrates significant improvement in resting tongue position, frequency of tongue protrusion, drooling and feeding difficulties, and speech development.
+The outcomes data for the Beckwith-Wiedemann syndrome service demonstrates significant improvement in resting tongue position, frequency of tongue protrusion, drooling and feeding difficulties, and speech production following tongue reduction surgery.

 Shipster, C., Oliver, B. & Morgan, A. Speech and oral motor skills in children with Beckwith Wiedemann Syndrome: Pre- and post-tongue reduction surgery.
 Advances in Speech Language Pathology 8, 45–55 (2006).